portworx/helm/charts/px/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Datadog chart and their default values.
+The following tables lists the configurable parameters of the Portworx chart and their default values.

 |             Parameter       |            Description             |                    Default                |
 |-----------------------------|------------------------------------|-------------------------------------------|